jasgigli/learn-rust/oo3_hello_world/README.md

 Hello, world!
 ```

-## What Happens When You Compile?
+**What just happened?**
-- `rustc main.rs` compiles your Rust source code into a binary executable.
+- `rustc main.rs` — This compiles (translates) your code into a program your computer can run.
-- The output is `main` (or `main.exe` on Windows).
-- You can run this executable directly, even on a system without Rust installed.

-## Anatomy of the Program
-- The `main` function is always the entry point.
-- Curly braces `{}` define the function body.
-- `println!` is a macro for printing output.
-- Strings are enclosed in double quotes.
+- `./main` or `.\main` — This runs your new program.

+---

+## Step 4: Try It Yourself!

+- Change the message inside the quotes.
+What happens?
+- Add another line: `println!("Rust is fun!");`
+- Try removing the semicolon—what error do you get?

+---

-## Congratulations!
+## Next Steps

-If you see `Hello, world!` printed, you've written and run your first Rust program.
-Welcome to the Rust community!
+- Celebrate!
+You just wrote and ran your first Rust program. 🎉

-For more details, see the [official guide](https://doc.rust-lang.org/book/ch01-02-hello-world.html).
+- Move on to the next tutorial: [Hello Cargo](../oo4_hello_cargo/README.md)
+- Explore the [Rust Playground](https://play.rust-lang.org/) to experiment online.

+---

+**You’re officially a Rustacean.
+Welcome! 🦀**